hellociel/100-days-of-code/log.md

 **Thoughts:**

 I did a great job balancing my day today.
 I was super productive this morning only trying to focus on the functional part of my components.
 Then I spent a few hours making my app pretty with css then now I'm thinking about how to use UX best practices to make sure my app is user-friendly.
 Tomorrow I'm planning on finishing up this app and hopefully finishing up Testbuilder

+### Day 25: June 7, 2020

+**Today's Progress**:

+- Working on my horoscope app to make #http requests to my #mysql database.
+I'm planning to get basic app finished by tomorrow.

+**Thoughts:**

+- I had bad migraine so I couldnt be more productive.
+I'm going to get some good rest so I can get back to my normal routine.